How to Use "Detect App is Debuggable" on Android Mobile Apps

 -

-Detect App is Debuggable Compatible With: Java, JS, C++, C#, Kotlin, Flutter, React Native, Unity, Xamarin, Cordova and other Android apps
+Detect App is Debuggable is compatible with: Java, JS, C++, C#, Kotlin, Flutter, React Native, Unity, Xamarin, Cordova and other Android apps.

 -